| East L.A.

 On December 12, 2004, I flew out of Palm Springs airport on

-my way to Liverpool, England to experience the city which
+my way to Liverpool, England to experience the city that gave birth to

 of a pilgrimage than a vacation on which I was embarking.